 SF6 has unique physical and electrical properties making it a very efficient dielectric and arc-quenching gas.

-It has mainly replaced oil-filled circuit breakers (which contained PCBs) and reclosers in some 33kV and all 66kV switchgear.
-Only four oil-filled 33kV circuit breakers remain on the network.
+It has mainly replaced oil-filled circuit breakers (which contained PCBs) and reclosers in some 33 kV and all 66 kV switchgear.
+The last 33 kV oil-filled circuit breakers are scheduled to be replaced before 2023.

-EA Networks is committed to adopting best practice with respect to minimising $SF_6$ emissions when installing new equipment, during maintenance and during retirement of old equipment
+EA Networks is committed to adopting best practice with respect to minimising SF_6 emissions when installing new equipment, during maintenance and during retirement of old equipment

 - EA Networks voluntarily follow the International Standard IEC 60694 requirement of less than 1% leakage from equipment per annum - SF6 reserves are stored in an approved and secure purpose-built storage bunker.
-EA Networks are participating in the Emissions Trading Scheme due to holding more than 1,000 kg of SF6.
+EA Networks are participating in the Emissions Trading Scheme due to holding more than 1000kg of SF6.

-At this time, there is no intention to remove $SF_6$ from the network.
-Switchgear containing $SF_6$ is still actively being purchased.
+At this time, there is no intention to remove SF_6 from the network.
+Switchgear containing SF_6 is still actively being purchased.

-However, techniques to decrease the volume of $SF_6$ held in reserve are being actively pursued.
+However, techniques to decrease the volume of SF_6 held in reserve are being actively pursued.